YusufMerrt/YusufMerrt/README.md

 <h1 align="center">Hi 👋, I'm Yusuf Mert Özkul</h1>
 <h3 align="center">A passionate Data Scientist candidate from Istanbul, Türkiye</h3>
+<h4 align="center">I am a Computer Engineering student at Bursa Technical University.
+I have a special interest in machine learning
+and data analysis, and I am focused on improving myself in these fields.
+I actively work on projects to put my theoretical knowledge into practice and continuously strive for self-improvement.
+Through various projects, I have developed problem-solving and team management skills.
+My goal is to keep learning and advancing in the fields of technology and software. </h4>

 - 🔭 Some of my Project [Michelin 2023-2024 Tire Price Analysis](https://github.com/YusufMerrt/Michelin-2023-2024-lastik-fiyat-analizi)